qintarra/JavaScript/README.md

 4. Output an array variable to the console that will contain all even numbers.
 The variable is returned by a function that takes an array of numbers as input.
 If there are no even numbers, the function will return the text "No even numbers".
 5. Create a function that will return the number of "a" letters in the word passed to it.
 Return the text "No "a" characters" if there are no "a" letters.
 6. Write a function that will return a list of tests for the web-UI element passed to it.
 Elements: Phone number field, CheckBox, SignIn Button.
+7. Write a function that receives JSON as input and returns XML.